OsmnCnG/OsmnCnG/README.md

 - :swimmer: I enjoy swimming and playing tennis. :tennis:
 - :telescope: Exploring technological advancements and discovering new innovations excites me.

-This GitHub README file is designed to provide more insights into my projects and contributions.

-Welcome aboard! :rocket: